Skip to content

 On to the terms pole barn, metal building or barn, barndominium and post frame.

 Post frame construction is rooted in the advent of pole barns.
 The term post frame is describing the way and method we build "pole barns" these days.
-It's a better and more applicable descriptor for the type of construction used for "pole barns in present day.
+It's a better and more applicable descriptor for the type of construction used for pole barns in present day.

 Pole barns were traditionally built using "poles" and were popularized in the 1930s (how is that almost a century ago?) when money was scarce and more affordable ways to build were needed (especially for farm and agricultural uses).